Thomas Seymour, 1st Baron Seymour of Sudeley: Aftermath

 When he was arrested for treason, Seymour's associates were also cast under suspicion, including 15-year-old Elizabeth.
-She did not realize her own danger until her servants, including her governess Kat Ashley, were also arrested.
+She did not realise the danger to herself until her servants, including her governess Kat Ashley, were also arrested.
 Upon realising that Thomas would probably be executed, she was noticeably disconsolate, trying to free herself and her servants from suspicion.
 The regency council was sure of her complicity with Thomas and she was interrogated for weeks.
 But the council found itself in a sharply defined game of wits with Elizabeth, who proved to be a master of logic, defiance, and shrewdness.
 The embarrassing details of Seymour's improper behaviour towards her came to light but there was no evidence that Elizabeth had conspired with him.
 After his execution, all of Seymour's property was seized by the Crown.
 His attainder was reversed by Parliament in 1550, although the property was not returned to Mary Seymour, his only child; she is believed to have died at about the age of two, possibly while in the care of Katherine Brandon, Duchess of Suffolk.
 To his contemporaries, he appeared forceful and reckless, and also attractive to women.
 Sir Nicholas Throckmorton, a boyhood friend of King Edward, described Thomas Seymour as "hardy, wise and liberal ... fierce in courage, courtly in fashion, in personage stately, in voice magnificent, but somewhat empty of matter".